Durable Quality & Reasonable Prices

 F19 Luftwaffe HQ Car Flag

-Smaller versions of this flag were used as a Car Flag for Commanding Generals of the Air Force.
+This was one variant of a flag was used by German Air Force Headquarters divisions.
+A smaller version of this flag was used as a car flag for Commanding Generals of the Air Force.

 $25.00 +s/h